liborty/random/README.md

     println!("Dice roll sequence: {}", stringv(&vx)) };
 ```

 This example illustrated the use of enum type `Rv`, used for returning whole vector of random numbers.
 As can be seen, its variants are extracted in the same way as from `Rnum`.
-Here helper function `stringv` (from module secondary.rs) converted the extracted vector to a String to facilitate its printing.
+(The helper function `stringv` from module `secondary.rs` converted the extracted vector to a String to facilitate its printing).
+Of course, `uvec` would print as it is.

 There is also enum type `Rvv` for returning vectors of vectors of random numbers: